TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 == Changelog ==

-= 1.0.2.6
+= 1.0.2.7
-* Fixes bug with the awesome gifs
+* Fixes bugs with the awesome gifs

 = 1.0.2.5
 * Adds awesome gifs!